Provence: Legendary Light, Wind, and Wine

-During most of the 14th century the Catholic Church was run from here in Avignon.
-In 1309, the French-born pope Clement V moved the papacy from Rome to Avignon.
-All Europe recognized Clement as the legitimate pope.
+Through most of the 14th century the Catholic Church was run from here in Avignon.
+In 1309, the French-born pope Clement V decided to move the papacy from Rome to Avignon.
+All of Europe recognized Clement as the legitimate pope.

 Like Nîmes, industrial Avignon was thoroughly water-powered.
-Its river was split into canals to drive waterwheels which powered the town 19th century factories and textile mills.
+Its river was split into canals to drive waterwheels, which powered the town's 19th-century factories and textile mills.

 And the freeways are doing their best to keep up the pace.
 In France, like almost anywhere in Europe, the fastest way from A to B is the autoroute — or freeway.
 French autoroutes come with tolls.
 But if you're in a hurry, they easily save enough time to justify the expense.